rahil1202/rahil1202/README.md

 ## 💫 About Me:

 👋 Hey there!
-I'm a skilled developer with a deep passion for AI and extensive experience in front-end development.
+I'm a skilled developer with a deep passion for Full Stack Development and extensive experience in front-end development.
 My journey in tech has led me to excel in building user-friendly and visually appealing web applications.

 💻 In addition to my technical skills, I possess a solid foundation in data structures and algorithms (DSA) and have a knack for problem-solving.
 I enjoy tackling complex DSA challenges, ensuring optimized code performance and efficient algorithms.